RCmags/fin-development/lua/README.md

 # Lua Code

-Code for a SWEP tool that uses the aerodynamics models developed in expression2.
+Code for a [SWEP](https://wiki.facepunch.com/gmod/Structures/SWEP) tool that uses the aerodynamic model developed in expression2.